 Key Points

-UTIs in children are frequently associated with urinary tract abnormalities such as obstruction, neurogenic bladder, and ureteral duplication.
+• Urinary tract infections (UTIs) in children are frequently associated with congenital anomalies of the kidney and urinary tract (CAKUT), obstruction, neurogenic bladder, and ureteral duplication.

-The peak age of UTI is bimodal, one peak in infancy and the other peak usually at the time of toilet training for many children.
+• The peak age of UTI is bimodal, 1 peak in infancy and the other peak usually at the time of toilet training for many children.

-E. coli causes most UTIs in all pediatric age groups; the remaining causes are usually gram-negative enterobacteria (eg, Klebsiella, P. mirabilis, P. aeruginosa); frequently implicated gram-positive organisms are enterococci and coagulase-negative staphylococci (eg, S. saprophyticus).
+• E. coli causes most UTIs in all pediatric age groups; the remaining causes are usually gram-negative enterobacteria (eg, Klebsiella, P. mirabilis, P. aeruginosa) and frequently implicated gram-positive enterococci and coagulase-negative staphylococci (eg, S. saprophyticus).

 Drugs Mentioned In This Article